rescript-lang/bucklescript.github.io/docs/function.md

 title: Function
 ---

-Binding to JS functions is like binding to a normal value:
+Modeling a JS function is like modeling a normal value:

 ```ocaml
 external encodeURI: string -> string = "encodeURI" [@@bs.val]